 I’m Markham Nolan, VP of Media Operations at WWE.
-Since 2013, I’ve led digital teams in the greater New York area, spanning startups and corporates in news and entertainment.
-I operate where the technology, content and strategy meet to find, understand, grow and enthrall audiences, and turn them into loyal consumers.
-I pull teams together from different disciplines, divisions and timezones to bring about organisational change that makes businesses more focused, efficient and creative.
+Since 2010, I’ve led digital teams in the greater New York area and in Ireland, spanning startups and corporates in news and entertainment.
+I operate where the technology, content and strategy meet to find, understand, grow and enthrall users, and turn them into loyal visitors.
+I pull teams together from different disciplines, divisions and timezones to bring about organizational change that makes businesses more focused, efficient and creative.

 World Wrestling Entertainment (WWE)

 Most recently, I was VP of Media Operations at WWE .
-I manage around 40 people and six teams that deliver and program WWE content on all our digital platforms in the smartest ways possible.
-They manage and grow the award-winning 1.5-million subscriber WWE Network, our 60-million-subscriber YouTube channel, and a network of social accounts with more than a billion followers.
+I lead around 30 people and six teams that deliver and program WWE content on all our digital platforms in the smartest ways possible.
+They manage and grow the award-winning 1.5-million subscriber WWE Network, our 70-million-subscriber YouTube channel, and a network of social accounts with more than a billion followers.
 I work on international distribution, product and delivery tech enhancements, original and PPV scheduling strategy, monetization strategy & execution and how we pull that all together for acquisition and retention.
 I believe in evidence-based strategy, and lean heavily on business intelligence to direct my decision-making, adding the context from smart people across the company to add the crucial layer of human context.

 CBS News Digital: Nov 2016 – April 2019

 Before joining WWE, I spent 2.5 years as Senior Director of Editorial, Growth & Engagement at CBS News Digital.
 I brought together teams of journalists, product specialists, engineers, marketers and more to grow digital audiences for the streaming OTT news product CBSN & the hugely underrated CBSnews.com (a 4-billion-PVs-a-year giant).
 For a little over a year, I also ran the CBSnews.com news team, making daily coverage devisions.

 Vocativ: Nov 2013 – Nov 2016